malintha/multi_uav_simulator/readme.md

-# Mavswarm: A lightweight Multi-Aerial Vehicle Simulator
+# Mavswarm: A Lightweight Multi-Aerial Vehicle Simulator

 Mavswarm is a lightweight and fast Multi-Aerial Vehicle simulator based on ROS (Robot Operating System).
 It supports simulating heterogenous quadrotor swarms of upto 10 robots on a single desktop with physics.
 Mavswarm also supports quadrotor control, trajectory optimization and receding horizon planning (RHP).
 Currently, the internal controller uses the Lee's geometric tracking controller [2] and it is tuned for two different quadrotor models out of the box.
 In addition you can extend the swarm simulation with more quadrotor models by simply adding the new quadrotor model parameters through a yaml configuration file.